elcio/badmin/README.md

 * simply install badmin on your app
 * create an auth_group called "badmin"
-* add membership on this group to the desired users
+* add membership on this group to the desired users (including you)
-* logout and login again
 * access http://127.0.0.1:8000/yourapp/badmin

 ## Custom lists